-The first time I really considered medicine as a potential career was after I read Do No Harm by Henry Marsh.
-I attended a talk where he read excerpts from the newly published book and afterward, I bought the book and got it signed.
+The first time I really considered Medicine as a potential career was after I read Do No Harm by Henry Marsh.
+I attended a talk where he read excerpts from the newly published book and afterwards, I bought the book and got it signed.
 I went home and read the entire book in one night leaving myself sleep-deprived for school the next day – not something I would necessarily advise.

-Even though that initial consideration of a career in medicine was fleeting, my passion for science has led to the growth of a collection of books relating to the various aspects of science and medicine that I find interesting.
+Even though that initial consideration of a career in Medicine was fleeting, my passion for science has led to the growth of a collection of books relating to the various aspects of science and Medicine that I find interesting.

 Add to that the collection of life sciences textbooks from my first degree, and looking at my bookshelves, you might think I was somewhat obsessed, but it just reflects my interests and what I enjoy reading.

 You don’t have to collect a small library.
 In fact, you could find some good free resources online.
 I have read most of the books I own several times.
-Sometimes it is good to have the physical books when it comes to writing personal statements and preparing for interviews.
+Sometimes it is good to have physical books when it comes to writing personal statements and preparing for interviews.

 If you are not sure what you are interested in, I will suggest a few books I love as starting points, but your best bet is to look at your schoolwork or the things you have seen on work experience that you would like to know about in more depth.

-These are your starting points, and just so you know, your wider reading doesn’t have to be books.
+These are your starting points, and just so you know, your wider reading doesn’t have to solely include books.
 Having a subscription to New Scientist, the student BMJ or a newspaper with a good science editor would provide excellent reading material, and if you feel comfortable doing so, you could ask your teachers to recommend some easier to understand scientific literature reviews and research papers on the topics you are interested in.

-You could also consider reading blogs written by medical students and doctors to get an insight into life as a medic however I have only found one (Life of a Medic) so far that is both current, and relevant the UK medical system.
+You could also consider reading blogs written by Medical Students and Doctors to get an insight into life as a medic however I have only found one (Life of a Medic) so far that is both current, and relevant the UK medical system.

-Not only is reading an excellent way to explore your interests but through reading around the science and medicine you are interested in, you may find that you are able to build up quite an accurate representation of what it is like to be a doctor.
+Not only is reading an excellent way to explore your interests but through reading around the science and Medicine you are interested in, you may find that you are able to build up quite an accurate representation of what it is like to be a Doctor.

-Obviously, reading is never going to be able to fully substitute the experience of shadowing a doctor, or as I did, living with a medical student for two years whilst studying for my undergrad, but at the moment, reading is our best option for gaining a strong perception of what a career in medicine entails, and it will help you to demonstrate to the admissions tutors that you know what you are getting into and that you still want to pursue it.
+Obviously, reading is never going to be able to fully substitute the experience of shadowing a Doctor, or as I did, living with a Medical Student for two years whilst studying for my undergrad, but at the moment, reading is our best option for gaining a strong perception of what a career in Medicine entails, and it will help you to demonstrate to the admissions tutors that you know what you are getting into and that you still want to pursue it.

 You don’t have to read and memorise all of the COVID-19 statistics we are seeing in the news at the moment.